 Yes, the UCLA NCSP, through the UCLA Fielding School of Public Health, is able to offer a master’s degree in Health Policy & Management (MSHPM).
 Scholars must apply for the graduate degree program in the winter prior to their entrance into the NCSP.
 Fulfillment of degree requirements usually occurs in approximately a year and one quarter.
 Requests for other degree programs and courses of study should be directed to the Program Director.

 As a note, master’s degree participation varies across sites: at some sites, scholar participation in an affiliated master’s program is a mandatory component of the NCSP; at others, it is optional.
 Please inquire at each location for specifics in this regard.

 Yes, Scholars receive an annual stipend.
 Please contact the program administrator for more information.

 UCLA’s team usually notify applicants of their interview offer in early August.
-Interviews will take place August 31 – October 2, 2020.
+Interviews will take place late August to early October.

 The UCLA NCSP team is housed within the UCLA Division of General Internal Medicine & Health Services Research offices in the heart of Westwood Village, home to the UCLA campus, Ronald Reagan Medical Center, and nearby VA West Los Angeles Medical Center.
 This prime Westside location puts scholars in a centralized Los Angeles location with immediate access to vital educational, research, and medical facilities, including faculty mentors and research partners.